sf-master/record-replay-documentation/docs/insurance-carriers.md

 # Insurance Carriers

-We now have the ability to capture insurance carriers present within forms.
-This feature allows you to capture the list of insurance carriers present in the form.
+This feature allows capturing and tracking the selection of insurance carriers within forms.
+It observes user interactions with checkboxes or radio buttons to automatically record and update the selected options for processing.

 ---